OhioHealth Lung Cancer Screening Program

 Our Lung Cancer Screening Program

 The OhioHealth Lung Cancer Screening Program uses a low-dose chest CT scan to identify lung cancer before there are symptoms.
 “Low dose” means the amount of radiation you receive is significantly lower than a conventional CT scan at OhioHealth.
+A low-dose chest CT scan has 6 times less the radiation dose than a regular chest CT scan.

 Our lung cancer screening program is more than just a CT scan, however.
 It’s also a comprehensive approach to fighting lung cancer.